Generalization of the simplicial depth: no vanishment outside the convex hull of the distribution support: Generalization of the simplicial depth

-In particular the function $s$ is obtained by observing that from Definition \ref{Psigma} every $Y \sim P_{\sigma}$ has the form $\sigma X_1 + \frac{1-\sigma}{p+1} \sum_{j=1}^{p+1} X_j$ where $X_1, \ldots, X_{p+1}$ are independent and identically distributed random variables with distribution $P$. \end{remark} Before studying the theoretical properties of the two definitions of the $\sigma$-simplicial depth, we examine in the next subsection the transfer of regularity conditions from $P$ to $P_{\sigma}$.
-For this we make use of some of the results of Section \ref{section:symmetry:of:random:variables}.
-These conditions will be useful in proving many of the properties of the distribution enlarged $\sigma$-simplicial depth.
+Before studying the theoretical properties of the two types of $\sigma$-simplicial depth, we examine the inheritance of regularity conditions from $P$ to $P_{\sigma}$.
+For this we make use of some of the results in Section \ref{section:symmetry:of:random:variables}.
+These conditions will be useful in proving most of the properties of the distribution enlarged $\sigma$-simplicial depth.
+We recall that a distribution $P$ is \emph{smooth} if $P(L) = 0$ for any hyperplane $L \subset \mathbb{R}^p$ \citep{Masse-2004}.